James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 And I did a five or 10 minute, probably a 10-minute segment specifically on UFOs and nukes with launch control officers firsthand.

-In the film and like archival stuff and modern stuff.
+testimony right wow in the film and like archival stuff and modern stuff and it was it's incredible,

 I'll never forget this.